01-edu/public/subjects/devops/greatest-of-all/README.md

 ```

 This script will display the prompt "Enter your name: " and then wait for the user to enter their name.
 The name that the user enters will be stored in the name variable, and then the script will greet the user with "Hello, [name]}".

+The `exit 1` command is used to indicate that the script has exited with an error.
+The number "1" is known as an exit code or exit status.

 > You have to use Man or Google to know more about commands flags, in order to solve this exercise!
 > Google and Man will be your friends!